The Insanity Defense and Mental Health issues

 Medication can restore Competency

-The second way mental is an issue in a Minnesota criminal case is the defendant’s Competency.
+The second way mental is a “Rule 20” issue in a Minnesota criminal case is the defendant’s Competency.
 A defendant is incompetent if lacking the ability to:

 - rationally consult with legal counsel,